computed-axial-lithography/CAL-software-Matlab/README.md

 ```

 ### Steps of main_projector_control.m:
-Define parameters - all system and projection parameters are defined with the params struct
+1. **Parameter definition:** All system and projection parameters are defined within the params struct.
-1. create_projection_set is called to convert the optimized projections into a set of modified images based on the input parameters that can be projected.
+2. **Generate projection images:** create_projection_set.m is called to convert the optimized projections matrix into a set of modified images based on the input parameters so that they can be projected.
-2. project is called to project the projection_set images at the refresh rate determined by the defined rotational velocity
+2. **Projection:** project.m is called to project the projection_set images at the refresh rate determined by the defined rotational velocity set in params.rot_velocity.

 ## Requirements:
 - The parfor (parallel for loop) function used in initialize_projections.m and optimize_projections is part of the Matlab Parallel Computing Toolbox (https://www.mathworks.com/help/parallel-computing/index.html).